Traffic News

 Durham Street Closure for essential Public Realm works

-To facilitate essential public realm works around the new Belfast Grand Central Station, Durham Street (from Grosvenor Road to Hope Street) closed on Saturday 12 October 2024 for a period of up to 12 months.
+To facilitate essential public realm works around the new Belfast Grand Central Station, Durham Street (from Grosvenor Road to Hope Street) closed on Saturday 12 October 2024 and is expected to reopen by the end of November 2025.

 Translink is encouraging people to consider using public transport to access the city during this next phase of works as road users can expect some delays.